sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 - Unable to invoke the Bloomberg Connector.
 - The Bloomberg Connector has thrown an exception.
-- The Bloomberg Connector was not able to create the request to the Bloomberg service and returns an unsuccessful result.
+- The Bloomberg Connector wasn't able to create the request to the Bloomberg service and returns an unsuccessful result.
 - An active request to a Bloomberg service has failed (e.g., a "RequestFailure" message was received for a non-subscription request).

 ### Request Status